-Growing up on Maryland’s Eastern Shore, Corrine started her appreciation of nature through the exploring the open spaces and waterways of the Chesapeake Bay region.
+Growing up on Maryland’s Eastern Shore, Corrine gained appreciation of nature while exploring the open spaces and waterways of the Chesapeake Bay region.
 She pursued geoscience and economics in her undergraduate studies, focusing on remote sensing techniques and analysis of river systems.
-After graduation she furthered her love of our country’s protected lands by leading cross-country camping trips throughout the continental United States.
-As an avid hiker, traveler, and all-around outdoor enthusiast, understanding the relationship between humans and nature motivates her professional interests.
-Currently, Corrine is studying emerging geospatial technologies, aiming to enhance the incorporation of spatial data, analysis, and visualization into the full spectrum of Earth Economics’ projects.
+After graduation she furthered and shared her love of our country’s protected lands by leading cross-country camping trips throughout the continental United States.
+At Earth Economics, Corrine oversees the incorporation of geospatial data and analysis across the organization.
+In 2018 she completed her masters in geospatial technologies, focused on workflow automation and dynamic web-visualizations.
+Corrine’s technical expertise and strategic input supports many of our project teams, furthering our work through the creation of dynamic landscape and population focused geospatial models.

 “2018 Field Guide: Outdoor Community Projects.”
 Earth Economics, Tacoma, WA.
 September, 2018.